Voice recorder apps are an essential component of a writer’s toolkit. Voice recorder apps will help you record:

 Cost: US$39.99 has a free 30-day trial.
 (Pear Note is only available with iOS)

-TapeACall records phone calls on both iPhone and Android devices.
+TapeACall is an app that records audio and phone calls on both iPhone and Android devices.

 The app has a simple user interface and works during a normal phone call.